obsidian-tasks-group/obsidian-tasks/docs/migration.md

 Changes in the conversion script before final conversion:

-- [ ] Remove the 'about this site' banner at top of front page
+- [x] Remove the 'about this site' banner at top of front page
-- [ ] Remove the `View this page on the old documentation site` section and callouts from the script
+- [x] Remove the `View this page on the old documentation site` section and callouts from the script
-- [ ] Rework the script so that it renames and overwrites the original content in 'docs/' (instead of saving in new 'docsv2/')
+- [x] Rework the script so that it renames and overwrites the original content in 'docs/' (instead of saving in new 'docs/')

 Actually doing the conversion

-- [ ] Create a new branch for the final conversion
+- [x] Create a new branch for the final conversion
 - [ ] Run the conversion script
 - [ ] Update the links in `docs-snippets/snippet-statuses-overview.md`
   - Probably by running the conversion script on it.